 This comprehensive journey is tailored to those who want to fully experience British history and culture.
 In England we celebrate ‘Great British Puddings’ at the world-famous Pudding Club, shop at Chester’s Rows and explore Bronte and Wordsworth country.
 In north Wales we wind our way through the hidden valleys of Snowdonia National Park and in southern Scotland we visit mysterious castles and stately homes.

-In general, the small group tours depart every 2nd Thursday, from April 11 - October 24, 2013 (at times more on a weekly basis) and have a maximum of 15 people per trip.
+The small group tours depart from April 3 - October 16, 2014 (at times more on a weekly basis) and have a maximum of 16 people per trip.

 Consider adding additional days to your trip with the services of a private guide and/or driver to see more of the country - your time on either side of your small group tour can be customized to suit your needs (and private guided tours can be added throughout your small group experience as desired).

 Meet your driver at Heathrow airport, and take a private transfer to your hotel.